 \section{Chemical reactions in a single compartment}

-Before we present our main results on spatial systems in the next section we formulate and give basic results on reaction networks in a single compartment.
-Although the non-spatial results are a special case of Theorems given in \cite{KangKurtz2013}, we provide our own version of the proof here since our results in the spatial case can then be formulated and proved along similar lines.
+Before we present our main results on spatial systems in the next section, we provide basic results on reaction networks in a single compartment, which are special cases of theorems given in \citet{KangKurtz2013}.
+Our results for the spatial case both rely on them and are proved using similar techniques.